RickStrahl/BlogPosts/2019-05/Using-Browser-Sync-with-ASP.NET-Core/UsingBrowserSyncWithAspNetCore.md

 ---
-title: Live Reloading Server And Client Side ASP.NET Core Apps
+title: Live Reloading Server And Client Side ASP.NET Core Apps  with BrowserSync
 abstract: Client side live reloading is one of the most compelling features of client side JavaScript development.
 Instant updates of any code changes in the browser are a huge productivity booster - WYSIWYG on steroids.
 Unfortunately for ASP.NET Core server side code and MVC apps there aren't any comparable easy solutions.
 In this post I show how I use Browser Sync and `dotnet watch` in combination to provide live reloading for both server and client side changes.
+categories: ASP.NET Core,HTML,MVC
 keywords: Live Reload,BrowserSync, dotnet watch, browser-sync, MVC, API
-categories: ASP.NET Core,HTML,MVC
 weblogName: West Wind Web Log
 postId: 1269466
 permalink: https://weblog.west-wind.com/posts/2019/May/18/Live-Reloading-Server-Side-ASPNET-Core-Apps